University of Toronto Mississauga buildings: Oscar Peterson Hall

-Instructional Building (IB)
+Instructional Centre

-In response to the doubling of student enrolment over the past decade, the UTM campus building infrastructure has continued to expand to meet growing enrollment needs.
-The construction of the Instructional Centre, also known as the Instructional Building (IB), had plans drawn out in 2002.
-Located next to the Hazel McCallion Academic Learning Centre and Library on the north side at the end of the campus's outer circle road, the Instructional Building covers a total of 13,000 m2 of space spread out throughout its three stories.
-The much-innovated construction of the IB building is composed of green patinated copper strips aiming in a vertical direction continuing inside the building, adding to the physical appearance of the facility.
+In response to growth in enrolment during the 2000s and 2010s, UTM expanded to meet the needs of its growing student population.
+The Instructional Centre (IB) had plans drawn out in 2002 and opened in 2012 as the only building on campus to be purely dedicated to lecture halls and study spaces (as well as a food and lounge area).
+Located next to the Hazel McCallion Academic Learning Centre on Outer Circle Road, IB covers a total of 13,000 m2 of space spread out throughout its three stories.
+The building is composed of green patinated copper strips aiming in a vertical direction continuing inside the building, adding to the physical appearance of the facility.
 The use of the copper panels increases classroom space by 50% and increases the use of green infrastructure by 60%.
-UTM's Instructional building includes geothermal heating and cooling systems under the nearby football field as well as awnings with thin photovoltaic cells which contribute to shade on the south side of the building.
+UTM's Instructional Centre includes geothermal heating and cooling systems under the nearby North Field as well as awnings with thin photovoltaic cells which contribute to shade on the south side of the building.
 Other renewable energy ideas were also included in the construction of the building such as the inclusion of green roofs and reflective membranes which play a big role in the reduction of urban heat as well as energy and water-efficient lighting and fixtures.
 The building has been considered as a LEED silver-certified project and will soon be certified as LEED Gold.
 In addition, the building contains many windows, which enable much light to enter which creates a warm and friendly atmosphere for students.
+The Instructional Centre shares its name with a building at the Scarborough campus (called IC), and is thus called IB as a distinction.